Here’s a blog from a progressive office I really like with some annotations of my thoughts.

 I have yet to read an article from a credible scientific source that can show that having these mercury fillings in your mouth poses any health risk, however the whole process of placing and removing can pose low level exposure to the hazardous free mercury radical from the vapor.

-But visit our office today and you will find that we recommend doing “fillings” (also known as “dental restorations”) with other materials.
+But visit our dental office today and you will find that we recommend doing “fillings” (also known as “dental restorations”) with other materials.
 Why?
 There are many reasons.
 Here are just a few.

 1) Beauty.
 There is no doubt about it – silver fillings are not very attractive.
 The modern materials we use these days are tooth colored ones, so only your dental team needs to know that your beautiful smile once contained a few cavities.